JacobDowns/JacobDowns.github.io/_posts/2019-05-31-example-post.md

     Integral estimate: 0.49999999901341236

-Covariance is also defined in terms of expected values integrals, and can therefore be approximated using similar weighted integrals.
-We will discuss covariance of a transformed random variable in more detail later.
+Covariance is also defined in terms of expected value integrals, and can therefore be approximated using similar weighted integrals.
+We will discuss estimating covariance of a transformed random variable in more detail later.
 \begin{equation}
 \text{Cov}[\pmb{y}] = E[(f(\pmb{x}) - E[f(\pmb{x})])(f(\pmb{x}) - E[f(\pmb{x})])^T]
 \end{equation}

 Given the importance of the expected value integrals in filtering applications, considerable effort has gone into efficiently estimating Gaussian weighted integrals of the form shown in Equation \ref{eq:gwint}.
 For a simple 1D problem, a basic quadrature rule suffices.
 However, for high dimensional problems, the number of points in standard quadrature rules grows exponentially, and estimating expected value integrals soon becomes intractable.
 In the next section, we'll show an example of an efficient method for computing Gaussian weighted integrals called the Unscented Transform.

+{% bibliography --cited %}